-PART XV.
+PART XIII.
 MODIFYING CURRENT PUNISHMENTS

-SECTION 32.
+SECTION 22.
 G.S.
 20-179 reads as rewritten:

 - "§ 20-179.
-Sentencing hearing after conviction for impaired driving; determination of grossly aggravating and aggravating and mitigating factors; punishments. - (a) Sentencing Hearing Required. - After a conviction for impaired driving under G.S.
+Sentencing hearing after conviction for impaired driving; determination of grossly aggravating and aggravating and mitigating factors; punishments. - (a) Sentencing Hearing Required.
+After a conviction for impaired driving under G.S.
 20-138.1, G.S.
 20-138.2, a second or subsequent conviction under G.S.
 20-138.2A, or a second or subsequent conviction under G.S.
 20-138.2B, G.S.
-20-138.3, or any of the foregoing offenses are remanded back to the district court after an appeal to superior court, the judge must shall hold a sentencing hearing to determine whether there are aggravating or mitigating factors that affect the sentence to be imposed.
-Before the hearing the prosecutor must-shall make all feasible efforts to secure the defendant's full record of traffic convictions, and must-shall present to the judge that record for consideration in the hearing.
+20-138.3, or when any of those offenses are remanded back to district court after an appeal to superior court, the judge must_shall hold a sentencing hearing to determine whether there are aggravating or mitigating factors that affect the sentence to be imposed. - (1) The court shall consider evidence of aggravating or mitigating factors present in the offense that make an aggravated or mitigated sentence appropriate.
+The State bears the burden of proving beyond a reasonable doubt that an aggravating factor exists, and the offender bears the burden of proving by a preponderance of the evidence that a mitigating factor exists. - (2) Before the hearing the prosecutor must shall make all feasible efforts to secure the defendant's full record of traffic convictions, and must shall present to the judge that record for consideration in the hearing.
 Upon request of the defendant, the prosecutor must shall furnish the defendant or his attorney a copy of the defendant's record of traffic convictions at a reasonable time prior to the introduction of the record into evidence.
 In addition, the prosecutor must shall present all other appropriate grossly aggravating and aggravating factors of which he is aware, and the defendant or his attorney may present all appropriate mitigating factors.
-In every instance in which a valid chemical analysis is made of the defendant, the prosecutor must shall present evidence of the resulting alcohol concentration. - (a1) Sentencing Hearing in Superior Court.
-Upon a determination of guilt by the jury, the court shall submit to the same jury, or a different jury if using the same jury is impracticable, any grossly aggravating or aggravating factors supported by the evidence.
-Prior to submitting these factors to the jury, the court shall allow the State and the defendant to present evidence to the jury that is relevant to proving any grossly aggravating or aggravating factors that had not been presented to the jury during the guilt phase of the trial.
-Provided, however, the court is not required to allow proof of or submit to the jury any grossly aggravating or aggravating factor that is a conviction of a crime or determination of responsibility for an infraction that is stipulated to by the defendant. - (b) Repealed by Session Laws 1983, c.
-435, s.
-29. - (c) Determining Existence of Grossly Aggravating Factors.
-At the sentencing hearing, based upon the evidence presented at trial and in the hearing, the judge must shall first determine whether there are any grossly aggravating factors in the case.
-If the sentencing hearing is for a case remanded back to district court from superior court, the judge shall determine whether the defendant has been convicted of any offense that was not considered at the initial sentencing hearing and impose the appropriate sentence under this section.
-The judge must-shall impose the Level One punishment under subsection (g) of this section if the judge determines that two or more grossly aggravating factors apply.
-The judge must-shall impose the Level Two punishment under subsection (h) of this section if the judge determines that only one of the grossly aggravating factors applies.
-The grossly aggravating factors are:
+In every instance in which a valid chemical analysis is made of the defendant, the prosecutor must shall present evidence of the resulting alcohol concentration. - (a1) Jury Trial in Superior Court; Jury Procedure if Trial Bifurcated. - (1) Notice.
+If the defendant appeals to superior court, and the State intends to use one or more aggravating factors under subsections (c) or (d) of this section, the State must provide the defendant with notice of its intent.
+The notice shall be provided no later than 10 days prior to trial and shall contain a plain and concise factual statement indicating the factor or factors it intends to use under the authority of the subsections (c) and (d) of this section.
+The notice must list all the aggravating factors that the State seeks to establish.